v-alan-m/Python-Microservice-on-AWS/README.md

     - Application -> python-microservices-on-aws -> **ClientID** into **appId**

 ## Adding a Page for Creating Hotels
+- addHotel.html: A page where a hotel administrator can create new hotels, into the system.
+    - Name
+    - Star rating
+    - City
+    - Picture
+    - Price per night

 # API Gateway

 # Serverless Microservices